 - Cattle markets seem to have notched important peaks for their rally up from the floor of the fall of 2016.

 - A growing export market could limit the losses as we move through summer and into fall.

 - Even with solid export movement, rising beef supplies in the U.S. could keep North American cash fed cattle prices under general pressure and mostly below their recent highs for quite some time.

 Want to know more?
-Check out our previous post: Beef expensive relative to pork: What are the implications for producers?
+Check out our next post: Are cattlemen tapping the brakes on expansion?